Tips for Getting Better Sleep

 - Someone who insists on having the TV on while sleeping.

-- Someone who wants the room to be too cold or too hot for you.
+- Someone who wants the room to be too cold or too hot for you to be comfortable.

-By the way, if you and the person you share a bed with are thinking about having a baby, it is estimated that a baby will result in over 500 hours of lost sleep for each parent during the first year alone.
-So making sure that your baby will have an ideal environment for sleep is something that you should start thinking about long before the baby has arrived.
+By the way, if you and the person you share a bed with are thinking about having a baby, it is estimated that a baby will result in over 500 hours of lost sleep for each parent during the first year alone, so making sure that your baby will have the ideal conditions for good sleep is something that you should start thinking about long before your baby arrives.

 For some people, it would be virtually impossible (even at night) to go several hours in a row without someone trying to get ahold of them.

-But please keep in mind that getting a good night's sleep requires you to be undisturbed and that few things will take a toll on your health faster than sleep deprivation will.
+But please keep in mind that getting a good night's sleep requires you to be unconscious and undisturbed, and that few things will take a toll on your health faster than sleep deprivation.

-So please unplug and turn off whatever you have to at night, and make it clear to everyone who loves and cares about you that if they want to have you around for as long as possible, you need to sleep.
+Please start making yourself unavailable while you are asleep, and make it clear to everyone who loves and cares about you that if they want to have you around for as long as possible, you need to sleep.

 4. AVOID CAFFEINE AND OTHER STIMULANTS